-A-under stabilizing, B-under directional selection ( $\rightarrow$ -direction of the selection); X-generalized character (resistance to environmental factor), p-probability (or concentration) of the character in population, G-genetical part of the population, E1, E2-ecological parts.
+Zones of: \Box -comfort; discomfort; elimination.
+A-under stabilizing, B-under directional selection (\rightarrow -direction of the selection); X-generalized character (resistance to environmental factor), p-probability (or concentration) of the character in population, G-genetical part of the population, E1, E2-ecological parts.

-When the environmental conditions change, one of the peripheral parts ( $E_1$ ) gets shifted into the elimination zone and perishes.
-Part G moves into discomfort zone, and part $E_2$ -into comfort zone accordingly (Figure 7.2B).
-Individuals of $E_2$ class who usually suffered from discomfort, having got at last, in comfortable conditions, are breeding and "withdrawing" population from the coming harmful factor of environment.
+When the environmental conditions change, one of the peripheral parts (E_1) gets shifted into the elimination zone and perishes.
+Part G moves into discomfort zone, and part E_2 -into comfort zone accordingly (Figure 7.2B).
+Individuals of E_2 class who usually suffered from discomfort, having got at last, in comfortable conditions, are breeding and "withdrawing" population from the coming harmful factor of environment.

-Information value of individuals on the ends of the genotypic distribution curve (areas $E_1$ and $E_2$ ) is maximal, since they can cause the maximum shift of genotypes in the following generation (Figure 7.3).
+Information value of individuals on the ends of the genotypic distribution curve (areas E_1 and E_2) is maximal, since they can cause the maximum shift of genotypes in the following generation (Figure 7.3).
 The further genotype from mode of a distribution, the more original it is, and the higher its information value.
 However there are only few most original individuals and their contribution to posterity's gene pool is insignificant.
 Therefore the real contribution will be defined by product of a degree of originality on concentration of individuals with the given value of a trait, and also on cross-section of their communication channel with posterity.
 As the channel cross-section of males with posterity is much wider than females, their contribution also will be higher.

 Consequently, the informational roles of different population parts differ.
 The "genetic", past oriented, central part (G) "works" more for storing the genetic information, as it realizes more of a conservative trend.
-The peripheral "ecological" parts $E_1$ and $E_2$ are both maladapted to the old environmental conditions.
-Their reaction to the new conditions is different-organisms that belong to $E_1$ class are perished, while organisms that belong to $E_2$ class become most adapted.
-One can say that parts $E_1$ and $E_2$ are "working" more towards alteration.
+The peripheral "ecological" parts E_1 and E_2 are both maladapted to the old environmental conditions.
+Their reaction to the new conditions is different-organisms that belong to E_1 class are perished, while organisms that belong to E_2 class become most adapted.
+One can say that parts E_1 and E_2 are "working" more towards alteration.
 They realize mainly the relations with the environment and are more oriented towards the future.
 In other words, distinct specialization of the parts exists in the population, "division of labor" of some kind-performing relationship with preceding generations (inheritance) and with the environment (variability).
-Are male and female sexes equally represented in these specialized classes of the population (E and G) or sex ratio in them is different from 1 : 1 proportion?
+Are male and female sexes equally represented in these specialized classes of the population (E and G) or is the sex ratio in them different from 1 : 1 proportion?

-Figure 7.3 Distribution of phenotypes (p), their information value (-lgp) and information efficiency (-plgp) in a population.

-X-generalized attribute (or a phenotype), p-probability of its presence in a population, G-genetic part of a population, $E_1$ , $E_2$ -ecological parts.
+Figure 7.3 Distribution of phenotypes (p), their information value (-lgp) and information efficiency (-plgp) in a population (Geodakyan, 1983b).
+X-generalized attribute (or a phenotype), p-probability of its presence in a population, G-genetic part of a population, E1, E2 -ecological parts.

 It was noted already that males are first who die from all damaging environmental factors.
 The male sex is a biologically weaker sex.
 If we draw a mortality curve for each sex separately, the male curve should contact with the front of the harmful environmental factor.
 Hence, either curves are shifted, so that the male curve is positioned between the front of the harmful factor and a female curve, or male's curve should have a greater variation.
-The first decision is not satisfactory, because rescuing a female from the given harmful factor of environment (let's say, cold) exposes them to an alternative factor (in this case, heat).
+The first decision is not satisfactory, because rescuing females from the given harmful factor of environment (let's say, cold) exposes them to an alternative factor (in this case, heat).
 This leaves us with the second decision-male's curve should have greater phenotypic variation than female's curve (Figure 7.4).
-This is the corner stone of the new theory.
+This prediction is the corner stone of the new theory.